ajsmit/RmarineHeatWaves/README.md

 The **RmarineHeatWaves** package is a translation of the original Python code written by Eric C. J. Oliver that can be found on [GitHub](https://github.com/ecjoliver/marineHeatWaves).

 The **RmarineHeatWaves** R package contains a number of functions which calculate and display marine heat waves according to the definition of Hobday et al. (2016).
-The marine cold spell option was implemented in version 0.13 (21 Nov 2015) of the Python module as a result of the preparation of Schlegel et al. (in press), wherein the cold events are introduced and briefly discussed.
+The marine cold spell option was implemented in version 0.13 (21 Nov 2015) of the Python module as a result of the preparation of Schlegel et al. (2017), wherein the cold events are introduced and briefly discussed.

 This package may be found on [CRAN](https://cran.r-project.org/package=RmarineHeatWaves).
 Alternatively, you can install it from GitHub by issuing the following command: